 The Ballston Public Parking Garage (the "BPPG") commenced operations in 1986 and has generated sufficient positive cash flow since inception to meet its operating and revenue bond debt service requirements.
-However, when considering certain liabilities (deferred rent and a mortgage payable) and depreciation, the garage has a deficiency in assets of \$24,299,392 and \$23,402,628 at June 30, 2014 and 2013, respectively.
+However, when considering certain liabilities (deferred rent and a mortgage payable) and depreciation, the garage has a deficiency in net position of \$26,261,242 and \$24,299,392 at June 30, 2015 and 2014, respectively.
 The deferred rent and mortgage payable are liabilities, but are to be paid only when certain net operating income circumstances are met.
 The deficit has been caused by slower than anticipated commercial development of the areas adjacent to the garage and limitations on parking rates.
 Under the agreement with the May Company (Center Mark Properties, Inc. and successors), the County was initially precluded from increasing some key parking rates.
 Management of the County believes subsequent rate increases in future fiscal years, coupled with the completion of adjacent development projects, will result in the eventual achievement of profitable operations.
 The County's General Fund provided required capital contributions in the form of a General Fund transfer equal to the garage's real estate taxes until FY 2000.
 In July 2005, the May Company was acquired by Federated Departments Stores, Inc. (FDS).